neozhaoliang/surround-view-system-introduction/doc/en.md

 The hardwares I used in the small car project are:

-1. Four USB fisheye cameras，supporting three different modes of resolution: 640x480|800x600|1920x1080 三种。I used 640x480 because it suffices for a car of this size.
+1. Four USB fisheye cameras，supporting three different modes of resolution: 640x480|800x600|1920x1080.
+I used 640x480 because it suffices for a car of this size.
 2. AGX Xavier.Indeed you can do all the development on your laptop, it doesn't matter.

 The hardwares I used in the EU5 car project are: